Product discovery: The good, the bad and the ugly

 The second one is even worse, since agencies will never know your context and strategy as well as you, and they will leave you with research summaries, but there will be no one to answer constant questions that pop up.

-This is why modern discovery is advocating for a different approach where you do discovery in Triads (or Trios), which consists mostly of a product manager, product designer and a lead engineer.
+This is why modern discovery is advocating for a different approach where you do discovery in Triads (or Trios), which consists mostly of a product manager, a product designer and a lead engineer.

 These roles map down to three common discovery areas which are viability, usability and feasibility (see the next pitfall for more information on this topic), so omitting any of these roles radically brings down the chances of success for any discovery effort and alignment inside the team.